TheQuibbler/TriviaBot/README.md

+Credit

+    Addon was taken from https://www.curseforge.com/wow/addons/trivia-bot
+    Where it had not been updated since 2019.

+    Code was fixed, so it works for TWW.

 TriviaBot allows the user to host quiz games for other players.
 Spamming it in /say in crowded places or /general is not a good idea, but Blizzard's spam prevention makes it alot harder to abuse it that way currently.